VitoFe/PinnedBingChat/README.md

 - Configure the add-on as needed, from the Add-ons options (read Options section)
 - Click on the add-on button in the Firefox toolbar
-- The add-on will create a pinned tab for Bing Chat
+- The add-on will create a pinned tab for accessing the AI Chat
 - The button icon can be set according to the user's preference (either the add-on's icon or the website's favicon)
-- If a pinned Bing Chat tab already exists, it will be activated instead of creating a new one
+- If a pinned Chat tab already exists, it will be activated instead of creating a new one

 ## Options :gear: